vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/remediate.md

 ## Use AWS Systems Manager Patch Manager

 1. Go to the Systems Manager console and select Patch Manager.
-If you see the Patch Manager home screen, then click the **default patch baselines** link as shown below:
+If you see the Patch Manager home screen, then click the **View predefined patch baselines** link as shown below:

     ![remediate-home-screen](./images/remediate-pm-home-screen.png)